Zer0-bit/gaggiuino/README.md

 - [Magnet sheet](https://bit.ly/3xKTMJn)

 First you need to understand what goes where, the schematics isn't really rocket science but for someone who's never disasembled or has no experience working with electrical circuits it might get very confusing real fast so i will try to describe it as simple as possible, sometimes adding some photos as well.
-First you need to check your setup works as expected outside the machine so you don't ahve it all installed and realise just afterwards it's not reading any temperature because of a faulty thermocouple or any other element, or your relay doesn't go between the ON/OFF modes.
+First you need to check your setup works as expected while outside the machine so you don't have it all installed and realise just afterwards it's not reading any temperature because of a faulty thermocouple or the relay doesn't switch between the ON/OFF modes.

-1. The first step will be connecting the max6675 module to the arduino board using the pins defined in the code, you can find them defined at the top of the .ino file ( pins 4,5,6 )
+1. The first step will be connecting the MAX6675 module to the arduino board using the pins defined in the code, you can find them defined at the top of the .ino file ( pins 4,5,6 )
+>*MAX6675 VCC -> Arduino 5v
+MAX6675 GND -> Arduino GND
+MAX6675 SCK -> Arduino CLK
+MAX6675 SO -> Arduino DO
+MAX6675 CS -> Arduino CS*<

 2. Connect the relay, for now only connect the circuit controlling ports to check whether the relay LED indicates the power states.
 >*Relay 3 to Arduino GND, Relay 4 to Arduino D8, the ports 1 and 2 on the relay are the high voltage circuit breaker*
 4. Plug the arduino board using the mini usb cable that came with it and upload the code to the arduino board.
 >*Note: uploading won't work with the LCD connected*
-5. Upload the .HMI file on a microSD card
+5. Open the .HMI file using Nextion Editor and using the File menu upload it on a microSD card
 >*Note: card needs to be FAT32 formatted*
 6. Insert the card in the LCD card reader slot and connect the LCD to the arduino board.
 >*Nextion TX goes to Arduino RX, and RX to TX, VCC goes to Arduino 5V and GND to GND*